 - Confirm if key processes have been documented.

 - Determine whether there is an over-reliance on a key person or resource for knowledge.

 - Identify which policies or procedures are missing.

-A small and medium business IT provider that can bring together business understanding, strategy and intelligent use of IT, is especially valuable for any business seeking future growth.
+A small business IT provider that can bring together business understanding, strategy and intelligent use of IT, is especially valuable for any London business seeking future growth.